envoyproxy/go-control-plane/README.md

 `V2` control-plane code has been removed and will no longer be supported.
 For previous conversations on support for various xDS versions, see here:
 - [here](https://docs.google.com/document/d/1ZkHpz6DwEUmAlG0kb2Mgu4iaeQC2Bbb0egMbECoNNKY/edit?ts=5e602993#heading=h.15nsmgmjaaml)
 - [here](https://envoyproxy.slack.com/archives/C7LDJTM6Z/p1582925082005300),

+*Note*: It is recommended to use a previous SHA if there is still a need for `V2`.

 ## Resource caching

 Because Envoy clients are assumed to be ephemeral, and thus, can come and go